doritoes/ipgiraffe.com/1_Prerequisites.md

 - You will need a [login to the AWS Management Console](https://console.aws.amazon.com)
 - You will need to fund your experiments and projects on AWS using a credit card
   - CAUTION It is your responsibility to clean up everything you don't need, because AWS payment terms and conditions apply!
+- If you do not already have a domain name in AWS DNS to use, you will want to register one
+    - (https://aws.amazon.com/route53/pricing/) has a list of pricing by TLD
+    - .click $3
+    - .link $5

+# Assumptions
+You are responsible to select an AWS region where you will build your lab.
+In my examples, I will use us-east-1 (N. Virginia).